 Minnesota Homeowners Insurance Liability Attorneys

 This is not to say that the homeowners insurance company will easily pay the claim.
 The law in MN generally favors businesses and homeowners over the victims of an injury on property.
 That is why there are many law firms who will not handle these types of cases, especially slip and fall injuries.
-At the Rochlin Law Firm, Ltd. our injury lawyers have successfully handled numerous accident cases involving slip and fall injuries and other accidents occurring on someone else’s property, including homeowners insurance claims.
+At the Rochlin Law Firm, Ltd. our injury lawyers have successfully handled numerous accident cases involving slip and fall injuries and other accidents occurring on someone else’s property.
+We understand homeowners insurance claims.
 For more information about these types of cases, see What happens if I am injured on someone else’s property?

 ACCIDENT INJURY COVERED BY HOMEOWNERS INSURANCE

 If you are injured at someone’s house, or accidentally injured by someone who owns a house (or their family member who lives with them), call us and speak with a MN homeowners insurance lawyer for a free consultation.
-A top MN attorney will explain your rights to you and help you obtain fair compensation, including medical bills, lost wages, and additional compensation for your pain and suffering.
+A top MN attorney will explain your rights to you and help you obtain fair compensation.
+This starts with medical bills, lost wages, and additional compensation for your pain and suffering.
 Please call us right away because the initial investigation is very important; especially getting good photographs, saving evidence, and contacting witnesses.
-Our experienced lawyers know what we will need later for a MN case and it can be very helpful if we can get involved early.
+Our experienced lawyers know what we will need later for a MN case, and it can be very helpful if we can get involved early.